 People of Morocco

 Not just in Nador but Carin tells me in her visited parts of Morocco, the people are amazing.
-Completely bewildered as to why we are here and inquisitive, but we met several who were happy and welcoming as well.
-We met a wonderful waiter at the Mercure to and Mimon and Billy in the Souk, everyone was helpful and courteous.
+Completely bewildered why we are here and inquisitive.
+We met several people who were happy and welcomed us there.
+We met a wonderful waiter at the Mercure.
+Also, Mimon and Billy in the Souk, everyone was helpful and courteous there.
 Going through customs at the airport in Nador was kinda like being royalty.

 Now, that’s not to say occasionally we weren’t greeted by random looks of confusion and a few beggars asking for money.
 (These were mostly young kids, trying to get a few Dirham) but this happens as in every city, tourist or not.
 We were not singled out, they did this to locals as well.